 You're Not Lost.
-You Were Just Given the Wrong Tools.
+You Just Haven't Found the Map.

 The productivity hacks didn't work.
 The morning routines didn't stick.
 The goal-setting frameworks felt hollow.
 Because you were optimizing a life you didn't understand yet.